60 Hilarious White Lies Everyone in a Relationship Tells

 It's just so hard to remember who gave him the last walk, especially when you're tired or it's raining!

-The whole point of karaoke is to have fun, not to nail a perfect Adele impression anyway, right?
+The whole point of karaoke is to have fun, not to master a perfect Adele impression anyway, right?

 "I'd love to take a selfie."